City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 1. Go to project directory root (where this file is).
 Type: `eb init`.
 2. Select `eu-central-1` as the location (unless something's been changed).
 3. If you haven't set up your AWS credentials yet, provide your personal Access key ID and Secret access key.
 You got them when receiving the AWS credentials (you should have got the following: **User name,Password,Access key ID,Secret access key,Console login link**).
 On Linux/OS X, the credentials will be stored in `~/.aws/config`.
-4. Select the `Vantaa-Youth-PWA` as application.
+4. Select the `Nutakortti` as application.
 Don't continue with CodeCommit (defaults to N).
 5. Ensure the environment is set up by typing `eb list`.
-You should see **Vantaa-Youth-PWA-prod**.
+You should see **nutakortti-vantaa-prod**.

 **Deploy a new version to production:**
-* While in the project root directory, type: `eb deploy Vantaa-Youth-PWA-prod`
+* While in the project root directory, type: `eb deploy nutakortti-vantaa-prod`
 * To see how things are progressing, type: `eb events -f`